minford/startup/notes.md

 tracert - Trace the connections to a website dig - Show the DNS information for a domain man - Look up a command in the manual

+Enter insert mode with i in vim
+Exit by pressing esc and type :q

  **BOLD**